Budget 2022-23

-Councillors and I are proud to present a balanced 2022/23 Budget that enhances liveability for our residents without compromising our future financial sustainability.
+Mayor Julie HallThis is my first budget as Mayor and my Councillors and I are proud to present a balanced budget that continues to deliver essential services and enhance the liveability of our region, without impacting on our future financial sustainability.

-I’m proud to say that Council will continue to provide one of the most generous pensioner rates concessions in Queensland.
+I am also proud to say that Council will continue to provide one of the most generous pensioner rates concessions in Queensland.
+Ratepayers experiencing financial hardship may seek assistance under Council’s Rate Relief due to Hardship Policy.

-With a 2022/23 Capital Program of $73 million, Council will continue investment into major infrastructure for water supply, sewerage, sealed and unsealed roads, drainage, parks, gardens and community facilities.
-In keeping with Council’s procurement policy that provides preference for locally based businesses, most of this money will be spent within region creating a strong local economic stimulus.
+With a 2023/24 Capital Expenditure and Remediation Program of $52.5 million, Council will continue investment into major infrastructure for water supply, sewerage, sealed and unsealed roads, drainage, parks, gardens, and community facilities.
+In keeping with Council’s procurement policy that provides preference for locally based businesses, much of this money will be spent within region creating a strong local job and economic stimulus.

 Budget Booklet